dwmkerr/app-icon/README.md

 This is a useful trick when you are creating things like internal QA versions of your app, where you might want to show a version number or other label in the icon itself.

+To label adaptive icons, simply run the `label` command against the _foregroud_ adaptive icon image.

 ### Adaptive Icons

 Support for [Adaptive Icons for Android](https://developer.android.com/guide/practices/ui_guidelines/icon_design_adaptive) is being introduced.
 This will happen in stages and should be considered an 'alpha' feature until otherwise noted.